Top 10 editing tips for writers

-Unfortunately, the verb “hone” means to sharpen, while the verb “home” means to aim for or close in on—which is what the writing pro intended: “We should home in on (aim for) agents who like what we’re writing.” (“Typo,” you’re thinking?
+Unfortunately, for this writer’s cred, the verb “hone” means to sharpen, while the verb “home” means to aim for or close in on—which is what the writing pro intended: “We should home in on (aim for) agents who like what we’re writing.” (“Typo,” you’re thinking?
 Me, too!
 Until he repeated the mistake later in the post.)
 Admittedly, this particular misuse is a pet peeve of mine.
 Still, this is a guy who is giving aspiring authors high-level publishing advice on a regular basis.
 He should get this right.

 But, you know, English is an odd language.
 And we English speakers may confuse words that are similar in sound and meaning.
 For instance,